Writing effective documentation for Discourse

 This is considered a living document that guides how Discourse documentation is written and formatted.
 This topic will be kept up to date as needed.
 If you are in doubt about any of the principles here, please post on the topic to discuss specifics.

-The guiding principle behind these guidelines is to consider your readers and their needs when writing documentation - what do they want to accomplish?
+The guiding principle behind this documentation style guide is to consider your readers and their needs when writing documentation - what do they want to accomplish?
 What is your goal for providing the content?

 :eyes: Quick checklist when implementing the style guide: